 2. Mystery Science Activities is offering tons of STEM activity ideas for kids to do at home right now.
 Find an activity that uses items you have around the house, and set your kids off on their own scientific adventure!

-3. In response to the COVID-19 crisis, Scholastic is releasing at-home learning activities for children at home.
+3. Scholastic has released at-home learning activities for children at home.
 Print a few out for your children so they can keep their minds sharp even if they’re unable to go to school.

 4. Hold an at-home dance party using this playlist of upbeat songs for kids.
 If you need some quiet time to work, you could always have them move the dance party to the backyard.